mwhapples/BrailleZ/README.md

 * Bell warning for end of line.
 * Bell warning for end of page.
 * Can save files in Braille ready file format or in BrailleZephyr format.

+## Getting BrailleZephyr

+You can download binary builds of BrailleZephyr from the [download page](https://mwhapples.github.io/BrailleZephyr/download.html).
+If your platform does not have a binary build, there is a chance you may be able to build your own copy, see the below instructions for building.

 ## Licence